 For this class you will need a camera capable of full manual operation.
 Contact us if you are unsure if your camera meets this requirement.

 Introduction to Photoshop

 Photoshop has become the industry standard for digital photograph retouching, compositing, and manipulation.
 Because of its tremendous capability and numerous functions, learning to use it effectively can be a difficult task.

 This course is focused on familiarizing you with the Photoshop working environment and understanding the tools available.
 At the end of this two session course you’ll be able setup Photoshop and customize the working environment to simplify your editing.
 You’ll also learn to perform the adjustments most commonly needed for digital images.

 For this class you will need your own laptop computer with an installed licensed version of Photoshop.

-During two weekend sessions you’ll learn to understand and make the most of use your built-in pop up flash.
-We’ll also cover using a hot shoe flash both on and off the camera in wired and wireless configurations.
+During two weekend sessions you’ll learn to understand and make the most of your flash, whether it’s pop-up or speedlight (speedlite).
+We’ll also cover using a speedlight both on and off the camera in wired and wireless configurations.
 Some of the topics we’ll cover are x-sync, 1st and 2nd curtain sync, fill flash, ETTL/TTL, flash compensation, dragging the shutter, guide numbers, and using light modifiers.